 SPC flooring, short for Stone Polymer Composite, is an innovative and durable flooring option.

-Popular since 2016, SPC flooring combines a limestone core with stabilizers, giving it unrivalled resilience and stability.
-This core structure makes it less likely to expand or contract when exposed to humidity changes, making it perfect for New Zealand’s climate.
+Popular since 2016, SPC flooring combines a limestone core with stabilizers, providing good dimensional stability and resistance to everyday use.
+This core structure makes it less likely to expand or contract when exposed to humidity changes, making it suitable for New Zealand homes where moisture variation and indoor conditions need to be considered.

-The ultra-dense core ensures a 100% waterproof surface, ideal for splash-prone areas like kitchens and bathrooms.
-This robustness does not sacrifice comfort and SPC flooring closely mimics the texture and appearance of natural timber.
+The dense core itself does not absorb water, which helps improve performance in moisture-prone areas, ideal for splash-prone areas like kitchens and bathrooms.
+This robustness does not sacrifice comfort, and SPC flooring closely mimics the texture and appearance of natural timber.

 Key Benefits of SPC Flooring

-SPC flooring with a limestone core providing exceptional resilience against heavy foot traffic and impacts, making it ideal for busy households or commercial spaces.
+SPC flooring with a limestone core provides good resistance to everyday foot traffic and minor impacts, making it ideal for busy households or commercial spaces.

 Install SPC flooring in moisture-prone areas such as kitchens and bathrooms without worry.
 Its consistent performance, whether in damp or dry conditions, makes it a versatile choice for New Zealand’s varied climate.

-Besides protection and durability, SPC flooring, with its excellent sound insulation, is also a breeze to maintain, requiring only simple sweeping and occasional mopping to keep it looking pristine.
-It features a high slip-resistant rating that improves safety in both homes and workplaces, helping reduce slip and fall accidents.
+Besides protection and durability, SPC flooring, with its basic sound reduction, especially when paired with underlay, is also a breeze to maintain, requiring only simple sweeping and occasional mopping to keep it looking pristine.
+It features slip resistance that varies by product and surface finish, improving safety in both homes and workplaces and helping reduce slip-and-fall accidents.
 These benefits make it a sensible, cost-effective flooring option for those seeking a blend of functionality, aesthetics, and safety in their environment.

 How SPC Flooring Stands Out